tvpian/Intra-Chat/RESTORATION_COMPLETE.md

 ## 🎯 ALL FUNCTIONS RESTORED:

 ### 🔐 Authentication System
-- ✅ Login with password: `mbwh2k24`
+- ✅ Login with configured password (see .env.template)
 - ✅ Session management with IP whitelisting
 - ✅ Logout functionality
 - ✅ Attempt throttling and lockout protection